-Brandy Peak in Brookings has the distinction of being the oldest Oregon Coast distilleries in southern Oregon and around the state.
+Brandy Peak in Brookings had the distinction of being the oldest of the Oregon Coast distilleries in Southern Oregon and around the state.
 Father-son founders R.L. and David Nowlin have been creating spirits their own way since 1993.

 One of the things that made Brandy Peak unusual in the early days (before the craft spirit industry really took off) was that their tasting room had regular hours.
 Visitors could drop in to sample grappa, Gewurztraimer, single-barrel brandy aged in French oak, and natural and aged pear brandies made with Rogue valley fruit.
 If they were in the mood for something even sweeter, they could try the blackberry liqueur plain or inside a truffle from Eugene’s Euphoria Chocolate.

 When R.L. decided to set up his own distillery, he drew on his experience to build the equipment that fit their specific needs.
 “They’re wood-fired because we’re out in the woods and didn’t have any natural gas available,” David explains.